Last updated on September 1st, 2018 at 10:31 pm

-Can you relate to the photo above?
+Something bad happens – someone says something negative to you, or you had a really bad day at work.
+This makes you feel really stressed and want to comfort eat.
+You feel better for an hour or so, but then you start to feel really guilty.
+So guilty that you start to feel stressed again and this leads you to comfort eat more.
+And so on and so on.
+Can you relate to this?
 If the answer is yes, then chances are you are an emotional eater.
 You are not alone.
 Don’t think that you have to suffer and endure this cycle for the rest of your life, there are ways you can begin to deal with it.

 I started off with the title of this post as “How to overcome emotional eating”, but that would have been misleading, because I think emotional eating is something that will always be with most of us – we just have to learn to control it.
 I have this opinion with most things that the diet industry try to tell us – they lead us to believe that all our problems can be solved, but in reality it is about learning to deal with them, and to limit them.

 The truth is, I can still be an emotional eater and I think the ability to be one might always be with me, but I have learned to deal with it a lot better.
-There are not binges like there were, just small indulgences every now and then.
+There are not binges like there were.
 I still celebrate with food, but I don’t reward myself with it – I think there is a big difference.
 Food is addictive, I truly believe that, and even one cookie or one slice of pizza can lead to so much more if I am eating when I am in a bad mood, so I always try to find alternatives to eating, which I will talk more about.

 Here are some of the steps I took to dealing with emotional eating and they might help you too.